slackjeff/tinypkg/README.md

 # Tinypkg

-A low-level package manager, similar to 'dpkg' for Linux distributions, written in Shell POSIX.
+A low-level package manager, similar to 'dpkg', 'rpm' and 'pkgtool'.
+Created for Linux distributions, written in Shell POSIX.
 With tinypkg you can: create, install, list and remove packages in a universal way!

 ## Installation